honerlaw/serverless-fargate-plugin/README.md

 {
     executionRoleArn?: string; // execution role for services, generated if not specified
     vpc: {
+        //if this options are specified it will create a VPC
         cidr: string;
         subnets: string[]; // subnet cidrs
+        //If this options are specified it will attach to existing VPC.
+        //all of then are required, if one missing it will turn to self-created
+        //VPC as described above
+        vpcId: string;
+        securityGroupIds: string[]
+        subnetIds: string[]
     };
     services: Array<{
         name: string; // name of the service